AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     }
     ```

-    The Byline component re-uses parts of the Image Core Component to display an image representing the author.
+    The Byline component reuses parts of the Image Core Component to display an image representing the author.
 In the above snippet, the [DataLayerBuilder](https://javadoc.io/doc/com.adobe.cq/core.wcm.components.core/latest/com/adobe/cq/wcm/core/components/models/datalayer/builder/ComponentDataBuilder.html) is used to extend the data layer of the `Image` component.
 This pre-populates the JSON object with all of the data about the image used.
 It also does some of the routine functions like setting the `@type` and the unique identifier of the component.
-Notice that the method is really small!
+Notice that the method is small!

     The only property extended the `withTitle` which is replaced with the value of `getName()`.

 1. Open a terminal window.
 Build and deploy just the `core` module using your Maven skills:

     ```shell
     $ cd aem-guides-wknd/core
     $ mvn clean install -PautoInstallBundle
     ```

 1. Return to the IDE and open the `byline.html` file under `ui.apps`
 1. Update the HTL to use `byline.data.json` to populate the `data-cmp-data-layer` attribute:

     ```diff
       <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.models.Byline"